brian-leitz/Crowdfunding-ETL/README.md

 ## Introduction

-Welcome to my ETL Pipeline Project Readme!
 This project is a demonstration of my skills in data wrangling, cleaning, and transforming.
 The goal of this project was to create an ETL (Extract, Transform, Load) pipeline to prepare a dataset for analysis.
 The dataset used in this project contains information about video games sales from various regions of the world.

 In this project, I extracted data from two separate CSV files, cleaned and transformed the data, and loaded the data into a PostgreSQL database.
-I used Python and its libraries Pandas and Psycopg2 to complete the project.

 ## What I learned